 Another local favorite is Neff’s Canyon, a 5.5-mile round-trip hike that can be moderate to difficult, depending on how far you and General Mac-Arf-fur want to go.
 And don’t forget your camera — Neff’s Canyon gives you some great views.
 Because of the exposed trail, sunscreen and water are recommended for day hikes.

-Approximately Wasatch Blvd. and Tolcate Hills Rd., Salt Lake City
+Approximately Wasatch Boulevard and Tolcate Hills Road, Salt Lake City

 If the in-laws want to spend all day shopping at City Creek and you just want to play in the mud with Frank the Tank, check out this lovely trail two blocks from downtown.
-The trail runs parallel to the canyon road and the actual City Creek the mall was named after, and includes the dog-friendly Memory Grove Park at the base.
+The trail runs parallel to the canyon road and the actual City Creek the mall was named after; dog-friendly Memory Grove Park is at the base.

 Leash required: Freedom Trail is off-leash, Memory Grove is on-leash